Creator Brand Deals & IP Protection

 Brand partnership contracts, talent agency review, trademark filings, and FTC compliance — built for full-time creators on fixed monthly retainers.
 Keep your IP, get paid right, and avoid exclusivity traps.

-A creator brand deal lawyer protects three things: the contracts you sign with brands and platforms, the IP that powers your channel (name, likeness, content library), and the legal structure that holds it all together.
-Jacobs Counsel works with full-time YouTubers, TikTokers, podcasters, and streamers on fixed monthly retainers — covering brand-deal redlines, talent agency review, trademark filings, FTC compliance, and the LLC + IP architecture that turns a creator into a defensible business.
+We protect three things: the contracts you sign with brands and platforms, the IP that powers your channel (name, likeness, content library), and the legal structure underneath.
+For full-time YouTubers, TikTokers, podcasters, and streamers we cover brand-deal redlines, talent agency review, trademarks, FTC compliance, and the LLC + IP architecture that turns a creator into a defensible business.

 A full-time creator business has three legal layers.
 The entity layer (LLC, S-corp election, operating agreement) decides who pays taxes and who gets sued.
 The IP layer (trademarks, copyrights, work-for-hire agreements with editors and contractors) decides who actually owns the channel.
 The contract layer (brand deals, talent agency, platform agreements, NDAs) decides who controls future revenue.